 From 1920 to 1924 the Library was housed in the bowling alley in the basement of the family residence (now The Frick Collection).
 For the next decade, it occupied a single-story Indiana limestone structure designed by Thomas Hastings at 6 East 71st Street, the site that had been intended for Frick's sculpture gallery.
 The Library opened its doors to the public at its present location, formerly 10 and 12 East 71st Street, adjoining the Collection, in 1935.
-The new thirteen-story structure was designed by John Russell Pope, who transformed the residence during the same period as part of an overall project to create two important public institutions dedicated to the study and appreciation of art.
+The new structure, which is equivalent to a six-story building, was designed by John Russell Pope, who transformed the residence during the same period as part of an overall project to create two important public institutions dedicated to the study and appreciation of art.
 It incorporated the latest technologies.
 The floors were supported by the shelving pillars.
 There was air-conditioning in the book stacks.
 A dumbwaiter lift moved books between floors, and there was a Telautograph, an electrical writing system used to communicate written requests for materials.
 Unusually and farsightedly, there was room for seventy years growth in the collection.
 The firm of Buttrick, White and Burtis renovated the third floor Reading Room and the sixth floor office spaces in 1996.

 Helen Clay Frick was inspired by Sir Robert Witt's Library of reproductions, now part of the Courtauld Institute in London.
 Adapting Witt's systematic classification and detailed documentation of photographs, Miss Frick also collected bibliographic material to establish a research center for the public where image and text could be used together to gain a comprehensive understanding of all aspects of Western art.
 To achieve this goal, Miss Frick obtained the advice of countless scholars and experts.